marrs-lab/NPS_GlacierBay_Seal_Detections/README.md

-CropsAll folder contains all crops with JSONS used for model creation
+CropsAll folder contains all crops with JSONS used for model creation Created by cropping larger photos with seals --> traced using labelme --> converted to yolov8 trainable set

 Models folder contains the three models whose output is merged together for the final seal location output